Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Numerical Results: Multilevel Hierarchical Sample Generation

-To test the scaling, we consider three levels $\ell =0,1,2$, with degrees of freedom (corresponding to the number of unknowns in the mixed PDE system as in (\ref{eq:linsys_spde})) given in Table~\ref{tab:egg_weak} with NP $=36$ total MPI processes; then, for a fixed problem size per processor, we increase the number of processes to NP $=288$ and then NP $=2304$.
 Gaussian random field realizations were generated following our new hierarchical PDE sampling approach; that is, for levels $\ell =0,1,2$, level $\ell$ hierarchical white noise was sampled according to Algorithm \ref{alg:hspde}, and realizations of $u_\ell$ were formed by solving the linear system in (\ref{eq:linsys_spde}) on the Egg domain.
-Obtaining good scalability results requires access to well developed scalable solvers.
 Numerical simulations were performed using tools developed in ParELAG \cite{parelag}, a parallel C++ library for performing numerical upscaling of finite element discretizations and AMG techniques, and ParELAGMC \cite{parelagmc}, a parallel element agglomeration MLMC library.
 These libraries use MFEM \cite{mfem-library} to generate the fine grid finite element discretization and HYPRE \cite{hypre} to handle massively parallel linear algebra.
-Visualizations are rendered with GLVis \cite{glvis-tool}.
+In particular, we employ hybridization AMG~\cite{Lee17,dobrev2019algebraic}, where the rescaled linear system is solved with conjugate gradient (CG) preconditioned by HYPRE's BoomerAMG.
 Note, all timing results were executed on the Quartz cluster at Lawrence Livermore National Laboratory, consisting of 2,688 nodes where each node has two 18-core Intel Xeon E5-2695 processors.
 For the weak scaling results, we use 36 MPI processes per node.